Organized Crime Infiltrates Swedish Assistance Benefits System

 The analysis also shows that all 62 largest assistance companies during the period 2022-2023 had personal assistants who were "active" or "linked".
 On average, 22 such individuals worked as assistants at the companies.

-According to the analysis, the groups "active" and "linked" and their close family members "show signs of more widespread abuse of social insurance compared to a normal population".
-This group has simultaneously nearly 350 million in debts to the Social Insurance Agency.
+According to the analysis, the groups "active" and "linked" and their close families show "signs of more widespread abuse of social insurance compared to a normal population".
+This group has simultaneously accumulated nearly 350 million kronor in debts to the Swedish Social Insurance Agency.

-Since 2009, government agencies have collaborated with intelligence and operational efforts against criminal individuals, networks, and phenomena in an initiative against organized crime.
+Since 2009, state authorities have collaborated with intelligence and operational efforts against criminal individuals, networks, and phenomena in an effort against organized crime.

-14 authorities participate in the initiative, which is carried out on behalf of the government.
-These are the Employment Agency, the Economic Crime Authority, the Social Insurance Agency, the Prison and Probation Service, the Enforcement Authority, the Coast Guard, the Migration Agency, the Pensions Agency, the Police Authority, the Tax Agency, the Security Service, the Customs Agency, the Payment Agency, and the Prosecution Authority.
+14 authorities participate in the effort, which is carried out on behalf of the government.
+These are the Employment Agency, the Economic Crime Authority, the Swedish Social Insurance Agency, the Prison and Probation Service, the Enforcement Authority, the Coast Guard, the Migration Agency, the Pensions Agency, the Police Authority, the Security Service, the Customs Agency, the Payment Agency, and the Prosecution Authority.

 12 "network authorities" also participate through information exchange, strategic collaboration, and participation in certain efforts.